strongbox/strongbox-examples/hello-strongbox-maven/README.md

 This file normally needs to reside under ~/.m2/ or C:\Users\youruser\.m2

 It is important to note that the `<repositories/>` and `<distributionManagement/>` sections in your `pom.xml` file always have an `<id/>`.
 This `<id/>` needs to match the `<id/>` of a corresponding `<server/>` in your `settings.xml` file.

+# How to deploy

+Execute the following command:

+    mvn clean deploy

+This will build the code and deploy it to Strongbox.